didarulamin/camera-ecom-react-app-client/README.md

 ## App feature

-- This App developed using React JS.
+- This App developed using MERN stack.
 - React router and react fontawsome is used in this project.
 - bootstrap used as css framework.
 - user can buy camera directly after login.